 Exchange journaling makes it simple for enterprises to immediately reproduce journal reports in the case of an eDiscovery request by creating an accurate and unalterable record of all or selected email communications.

-After configuring Exchange journaling, you should follow these recommended practices to ensure that it functions as smoothly as possible:
+After configuring the Exchange journal, follow these recommended practices to ensure that it functions as smoothly as possible:

-- To avoid performance difficulties, you should employ at least one journaling mailbox per mail server because Exchange can only support mailboxes under 5–10G.
+- Avoid performance difficulties by employing at least one journaling mailbox per email server as Exchange only supports mailboxes under 10GB.

 - When drafting journal rules, work closely with your organization’s legal and compliance departments to verify that they conform with all applicable legislation.

-- To save space on your hard drive, enable circular logging in your mailbox database.
+- Save space on your hard drive by enabling circular logging in your mailbox database.

-- To prevent unwanted users from accessing your journaling mailbox, create a strong mailbox password.
+- Prevent unwanted users from accessing your journaling mailbox by creating a strong mailbox password.

 - Ensure that your journaling mailbox only accepts mail from Microsoft Exchange and authorized senders.

-- To cover all of your bases, use real-time email archiving and email journaling.
+- Cover all of your bases, use real-time email archiving and email journaling.

 Combine Exchange Journaling With Email Archiving